2.1 Material Accounting Policies

 2.1.4. a Recognition of Property, Plant and Equipment

 Property, plant and equipment are tangible items that are held for use in the production or supply of goods and services, rental to others or for administrative purposes and are expected to be used during more than one period.
-The cost of an item of property, plant and equipment is recognised as an asset if and only, if it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
+The cost of an item of property, plant and equipment is recognized as an asset if and only, if it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 Freehold land is carried at cost less accumulated impairment losses.
 All other items of property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
 Cost of an item of property, plant and equipment comprises:

 • Its purchase price, all costs including financial costs till commencement of commercial production are capitalized to the cost of qualifying assets.
 Goods & Service Tax credit, if any, are accounted for by reducing the cost of capital goods;